Dozens are dead from Ian, one of the strongest and costliest U.S. storms

 In South Carolina, Ian's center came ashore near Georgetown, a small community along the Winyah Bay about 60 miles (95 kilometers) north of historic Charleston.
 The storm washed away parts of four piers along the coast, including two connected to the popular tourist town of Myrtle Beach.

-The storm's winds were much weaker on Friday than during Ian's landfall on Florida's Gulf Coast earlier in the week.
-There authorities and volunteers were still assessing the damage as shocked residents tried to make sense of what they just lived through.
+The storm's winds were much weaker Friday than during Ian's landfall on Florida's Gulf Coast earlier in the week.
+Authorities and volunteers there were still assessing the damage as shocked residents tried to make sense of what they just lived through.

 Anthony Rivera, 25, said he had to climb through the window of his first floor apartment during the storm to carry his grandmother and girlfriend to the second floor.
 As they hurried to escape the rising water, the storm surge had washed a boat right up next to his apartment.